-Starting Sep.
-2, 2014, the Department of Psychology has gone to an online application process.
+The Department of Psychology has gone to an online application process.
 Application materials are due by Dec.
-15 for Fall 2015 admission.
-If you have applied to the program prior to September 2 and need application material or have questions about the application process can be sent to the Psychology Graduate Training Secretary at .
+15 for fall admission.
+If you have questions about the application process, those can be sent to the Graduate Training Administrative Assistant, Kim Feenstra.

-For those in the Metro Detroit region, application materials for the WMU-Metro Detroit Cohort Online BA Masters Program are due by Oct.
-31, 2014 for Spring/January 2015admission.
+For those in the Metro Detroit region, application materials for the WMU-Metro Detroit Cohort Online BA Masters Program are due by Sep.
+15 for spring/January admission.
 View more details about the Metro Detroit program.

 In preparation for applying, the following material will need to be gathered: